 - Brushes and combs

 - Colouring products (hair dye, bleach, toner, etc)

 - Hair styling products (hairspray, shine spray, hair oils, heat protectant, etc.)

 - Client cap and gown

-- Cleaning supplies for each station (broom, sanitation wipes)
+- Cleaning supplies for each station (broom, sanitary wipes)

 Reliable payments system

 Taking payments at a salon should be top of mind (you want to get paid), and there is a lot to think about when selecting a payments option.

 A payments processor handles credit and debit card transactions for your business, and you ideally want a system that: